markojevtic/restful-api/README.md

 and implement only methods that was specified in requirements.

 ###### Exception handling
-In a real life application I would prefer to create exception handler to provide better exception to http status mapping, and put to payload an error message with more useful information, therefor consumers of our API can better understand  what is wrong.
+We use exception handler(@ControllerAdvaice) to provide better exception to http status mapping, and put to payload an error message with more useful information, therefor consumers of our API can better understand  what is wrong.
-But here we use default handler, with a few annotated exceptions.

 ###### Using DTO
 We use DTO objects it gives us many benefits: API versioning, protecting some sensitive